 Once Upon A Mattress

 Since the dawn of recorded history, those who had the means slept on raised beds to avoid drafts, dirt, and pests.
-Only the wealthy had the luxury of a mattress made of a cloth bag filled with straw, reeds, wool, etc. Our European ancestors, who were mostly of the peasant class, probably slept on piles of straw possibly covered with coarse cloth or animal skins.
+Only the wealthy had the luxury of a mattress made of a cloth bag filled with straw, reeds, wool, etc. Our European ancestors, who were mainly of the peasant class, probably slept on piles of straw, possibly covered with coarse cloth or animal skins.
 Some may have had a low-sided, wooden box, similar to a manger, filled with straw.
-By the late 1800s when our ancestors were pioneering in Nebraska, the mattress was a cloth bag filled with hay, corn shucks, or feathers.
+By the late 1800s, when our ancestors were pioneering in Nebraska, mattresses were made of a cloth bag filled with hay, corn shucks, or feathers.

-Two terms that need defining are ticking and tick.
-Ticking was a tightly woven, heavy, cotton fabric, usually blue, grey or brown stripped.
+Two terms that need defining are ‘ticking’ and ‘tick’.
+Ticking was a tightly woven, heavy, cotton fabric, usually blue, grey, or brown striped.
 A tick was a bag, made from the ticking, used as a mattress or pillow.
-Often the ticking was waxed, or rubbed with soap, to help keep it impenetrable.
-Feather ticks were often laid over a firmer, non-feather mattress.
+Often, the ticking was waxed or rubbed with soap to help keep it impenetrable.
+Feather ticks were frequently laid over a firmer, non-feather mattress.

 Typical ticking yardage.